CPD Providers and Planners

 CME/CPD event organizers and presenters must take steps that would allow participants to make independent judgments on the relationships identified and management strategies employed to deal with any conflicts of interest.
 Instructions on implementing this policy are located in the Quick Tips Guide to Conflicts of Interest.

-At the start of each activity accredited by the CFPC, program facilitators must present a three-slide conflict of interest declaration.
+At the start of each activity accredited by the CFPC, program facilitators must present a three-step conflict of interest declaration.

 Why Mainpro accreditation?